1 Casablanca Movie Poster (original)

-That was a lie.
+That was not entirely true.
 But I had time to figure something out.
-Half of our team had flown to Singapore on Sunday night to sign the deal that was going to secure our bonus, but Fergus, our legal counsel, was on the floor and had promised to sit down with me at lunchtime.
+Half of our team had flown to Singapore to sign the deal that was going to secure our bonus, but Fergus, our legal counsel, was on the floor and had promised to sit down with me at lunchtime.
 I trusted Fergus.
 He was normal: he was married to a hairdresser and he never screamed at me.

 Our trainee Tiffany had also promised to help.
 She was bunked up in one of the conference rooms that lined the wall on every floor of our building near the Bank of England.
-A recent Cambridge graduate, she’d been an ally of mine since joining us in September.
-We were the same age and, like me, Tiffany had brought shame on our desk- albeit for different reasons: She was the first employee at the bank to have failed her FSA exams twice and was currently revising for her final attempt.
+A recent Cambridge graduate, she’d been my ally since joining us in September.
+We were the same age and, like me, Tiffany had brought shame on our desk – albeit for different reasons: She was the first employee at the bank to have failed her FSA exams twice and was currently revising for her final attempt.
 With the Financial Services Authority, it’s three strokes and you’re out, so Tiffany was under pressure.
-If she failed again, she would lose her job.

 It didn’t make sense.
 The test was multiple choice and there were traders downstairs without an A-level who had laughed their way to the last x.
 Mentally, Tiffany was as bright as those guys.
 Physically, she was brighter than anyone.
 Every day she wore a neon-coloured skirt suit.
 Green, pink, yellow, with matching shoes, illuminating an office whose décor gravitated towards grey.

 At 12.30, I brought her a cheese and ham sandwich and a bag of salt and vinegar crisps.
 Five minutes later, Fergus walked in.
 He sat down, cracking open an Orange Tango while scanning the treasure list.

 ‘I can’t see any major issues here,’ he said, ‘other than the autograph and the crackers.’